Serial film: On television

+Home movies

+Both Republic and Columbia issued "highlights" versions of serials for the home-movie market.
+These were printed on 8mm silent film (and later Super 8 film) and sold directly to owners of home-movie projectors.
+Columbia was first to market, with three abbreviated chapters from its 1938 serial The Great Adventures of Wild Bill Hickok.
+When Batman became a national craze in 1965, Columbia issued a six-chapter silent version of its 1943 Batman.
+Republic followed suit with condensed silent versions of its own serials, including Adventures of Captain Marvel, G-Men vs. the Black Dragon, and Panther Girl of the Kongo.

+With the rise in popularity of Super 8 sound-film equipment in the late 1970s, Columbia issued home-movie prints of entire 15-chapter serials, including Batman and Robin, Congo Bill, and Hop Harrigan.
+These were in print only briefly, until the studios turned away from home-movie films in favor of home video.

+Home video

-Film serials released to the home video market from original masters include the majority of Republic titles (with a few exceptions, such as Ghost of Zorro)—which were released by Republic Pictures Home Video on VHS and sometimes laserdisc (sometimes under their re-release titles) mostly from transfers made from the original negatives, The Shadow, and Blackhawk, both released by Sony only on VHS, and DVD versions of Flash Gordon, Flash Gordon's Trip to Mars, and Flash Gordon Conquers the Universe (Hearst), Adventures of Captain Marvel (Republic Pictures), Batman and Batman and Robin (Sony), Superman and Atom Man vs. Superman (Warner), and The Green Hornet (VCI).
-Notable restorations of partially lost or forgotten serials such as The Adventures of Tarzan, Beatrice Fairfax, The Lone Ranger Rides Again, Daredevils of the West and King of the Mounties have been developed and made available to fans by The Serial Squadron.
-A gray market for DVDs also exists consisting of DVD companies releasing titles from privately owned 16mm prints or even copies of previously released VHS or laserdisc editions, and various websites and internet auctions.
+Film serials released to the home video market from original masters include most Republic titles (with a few exceptions, such as Ghost of Zorro)—which were released by Republic Pictures Home Video on VHS and sometimes laserdisc (sometimes under their re-release titles) mostly from transfers made from the original negatives, The Shadow, and Blackhawk, both released by Sony only on VHS, and DVD versions of Flash Gordon, Flash Gordon's Trip to Mars, and Flash Gordon Conquers the Universe (Hearst), Adventures of Captain Marvel (Republic Pictures), Batman and Batman and Robin (Sony), Superman and Atom Man vs. Superman (Warner).

+The Universal serials had been controlled by Serials Inc. until it closed in 1970.
+The company now known as VCI Entertainment obtained the rights.
+VCI is offering new Blu-Ray and DVD restorations of many Universal serials, including Gang Busters, Jungle Queen, Pirate Treasure, and three Buck Jones adventures.
+All of the new VCI releases derive from Universal's 35mm vault elements.

+Notable restorations of partially lost or forgotten serials such as The Adventures of Tarzan, Beatrice Fairfax, The Lone Ranger Rides Again, Daredevils of the West, and King of the Mounties have been made available to fans by The Serial Squadron, a home-video concern specializing in action fare.

+A gray market for serials also exists.
+These are unlicensed DVD releases of studio product, deriving from privately owned 16mm prints or even copies of previously released VHS or laserdisc editions.
+They are sold by various websites and Internet auctions.
 These DVDs vary between good and poor quality, depending on their source.

+Major video companies have made a few serials available in new, restored editions from original prints and negatives.
 In 2017, Adventures of Captain Marvel became the first serial to be released on Blu-ray.

-The Universal serials were sold outright to TV distributor Serials Inc. in July 1956.
-When Serials Inc. closed in 1970, the company now known as VCI Entertainment obtained the rights.
-VCI is offering new Blu-Ray and DVD restorations of many Universal serials, including Gang Busters, Jungle Queen, Pirate Treasure, and three Buck Jones adventures.
-All of the new VCI releases derive from Universal's 35mm vault elements.

-Post-1950s serials

-There have been several post-1950s attempts at reviving or recalling cliffhanger serials, by both fans and professional studios, and serials were often spoofed in cartoons of the 1960s.

-In the early days of television in the United States, movie serials were often broadcast, one chapter a day, and in the late 1970s and 1980s, they were often revived on BBC television in the United Kingdom.
-Many have been released in home video formats.
-The popular Indiana Jones movies are a well-known, romantic pastiche of the serials' plot elements and devices.